 One way that you can be sure that a product is free of these ingredients is for the product to state it is non-GMO.
 For more GMO information, you can download a Non-GMO Shopping Guide from the Institute for Responsible Technology.
 Labels that state “all organic” have little meaning without the official USDA Organic seal, ensuring the product is at least 95% organic.
 The official seal is your best assurance of quality, however keep in mind that it has been compromised over the past several years.

 Eating healthy really comes down to a change in your mindset – choosing to eat “real” food.
-The bottom line is the least processed, the more natural a food is, than the better it is for you!
+The bottom line is the least processed, the more natural a food is, the better it is for you!
 I purchase fresh veggies, fruits and meats and prepare meals for my family from scratch.
-I prefer to purchase as much as I can from local farms and sources that do NOT use GMO seeds and pesticides; we consume grass-fed meats and dairy products that are free from hormones and antibiotics.
-I also try to purchase certified organic foods as much as I can afford to from grocery stores that I trust.
+I prefer to purchase as much as I can from local farms and sources that do NOT use GMO seeds (preferably heirloom seeds) and pesticides; we consume grass-fed meats and dairy products that are free from hormones and antibiotics.
+I also try to purchase certified organic foods as much as I can afford to and from grocery stores and co-ops that I trust.

-I am careful to read EVERY label listed on EVERY food before I make my purchase at the grocery store!
-My preference is in glass containers vs. cans or plastic.
+I am careful to read EVERY label listed on EVERY food before I make my purchase!
+My preference is glass containers vs. cans or plastic.

 - Corn syrup, high fructose corn syrup and corn sugar – It is critical to cut out all corn syrup from your food supply.
 High fructose corn syrup is one of the worst things you can put into your body.
 The majority of it is made from genetically modified food and contains mercury.
 It has been linked to diabetes, an increase in triglyceride levels and LDL (bad) cholesterol levels, obesity and metabolic syndrome.